 Originally published on Wed November 6, 2013 5:38 am

-This is MORNING EDITION, from NPR News.
+It's MORNING EDITION, from NPR News.
+Good morning.
 I'm Renee Montagne.